All Episodes

 There was a commitment to impeach this president from the day he was elected.

-Then the question was what are they going to find to do it?
+Then the question was, what are they going to find to do it?

-So they ha came up with these things.
+So they came up with these things.

-They made a mistake because the evidence is overwhelming, all right.
+They made a mistake because the evidence is overwhelming, all right?

-There was no impeachable offense committed.
+It's overwhelming there was no impeachable offense committed.

-The forest is the president, worst case scenario, in his Ukraine call, asked for a an investigation of corruption that he had heard about from credible sources.
+The forest is the president, worst case scenario, in his Ukraine call, asked for an investigation of corruption that he had heard about from credible sources.

 Every American, starting with Joe Biden, should have welcomed that and should demand it themselves.